 Patricia Bath biography

-Born in New York City on November 4, 1942, Patricia Bath became the first African American to complete a residency in ophthalmology in 1973.
+Born in Harlem, New York, on November 4, 1942, Patricia Bath became the first African American to complete a residency in ophthalmology in 1973.
 Two years later, she became the first female faculty member in the Department of Ophthalmology at UCLA's Jules Stein Eye Institute.
 In 1976, Bath co-founded the American Institute for the Prevention of Blindness, which established that "eyesight is a basic human right."
 In 1986, Bath invented the Laserphaco Probe, improving treatment for cataract patients.
 She patented the device in 1988, becoming the first African-American female doctor to receive a medical patent.

 Patricia Era Bath was born on November 4, 1942, in Harlem, New York, to Rupert Bath, the first black motorman for the New York City subway system, and Gladys Bath, a housewife and domestic worker who used her salary to save money for her children's education.
 Bath was encouraged by her family to pursue academic interests.
 Her father, a former Merchant Marine and an occasional newspaper columnist, taught Bath about the wonders of travel and the value of exploring new cultures.
 Her mother piqued the young girl's interest in science by buying her a chemistry set.